joeornstein/fuzzylink/README.md

 ### Step 5: Validate Uncertain Matches

-For every name pair within a range of estimated match probabilities (by default 0.2 to 0.9), we will use the GPT-3.5 prompt above to validate whether the name pair is a match or not.
-These labeled pairs are then added to the training dataset and the logistic regression model is refined.
-We repeat this process until there are no matches left to validate.
-At that point, every record in `dfA` is either linked to a record in `dfB`, or there are no candidate matches in `dfB` with an estimated probability higher than the threshold.
+We now have a dataset with estimated match probabilities for each pair of records in `dfA` and `dfB`.
+We could stop there, and just report the match probabilities.
+But we can get better results if we conduct a final validation step.
+For every name pair within a range of estimated match probabilities (by default 0.2 to 0.9), we will use the GPT-3.5 prompt above to check whether the name pair is a match or not.
+These labeled pairs are then added to the training dataset, the logistic regression model is refined, and we repeat this process until there are no matches left to validate.
+At that point, every record in `dfA` is either linked to a record in `dfB` or there are no candidate matches in `dfB` with an estimated probability higher than the threshold.

 ``` r